denglinsui/denglinsui.github.io/_posts/read_stochastics process/2020-08-08-StochasticsProcess-04-Mixing-and-Asymptotic-Independence.md

 # Mixing and Asymptotic Independence

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/StochasticsProcess/03.pdf" target="_blank">Stochastics Process」4 Mixing and Asymptotic Independence</a>.

 In this part, we care about:

 - Predictability
 - Asymptotic Independence and hence generalized central limit theorem.